saulpw/visidata/doc/dev-cursors.md

 ## Absolute and Visible Column Indexes

-To make column navigation feel intuitively smooth, the column cursor should never alight on a 'hidden' Column; for all purposes, hidden Columns should appear to be non-existent in the main sheet (even though they will still be available on the Columns sheet).
+To make column navigation feel intuitively smooth, the column cursor should never alight on a 'hidden' column; for all purposes, hidden columns should appear to be non-existent in the main sheet (even though they will still be available on the columns metasheet).
 For example, a column being moved with 'H' or 'L' should skip over any hidden columns.

 To make this convenient for column manipulation in general, there are unfortunately two different column index spaces: